rohanshrma222/rohanshrma222/Readme.md

 ## Hey there

-I'm Rohan, an engineer from New Delhi building at the intersection of **web, AI, and open source**.
+I'm Rohan, an engineer from India building at the intersection of **web, AI, and open source**.
 I like real-time systems, developer tooling, and shipping things people can actually use.

 Currently building my own coding agent CLI called Chime.